The Average Cost of a Honeymoon

 As with any financial milestone, it’s wise to create a budget for your honeymoon.
 Consider costs like flights, hotel or rental accommodations, tours and activities, and food.
 You should also factor in extras like spa treatments, special meals, or souvenirs.

 As with any budget, decide what is most important to you and make it a priority.
-If you like to fly rather than drive, put that at the top of your spend list.
+If you like to fly rather than drive, place that at the top of your spend list.
 If you prefer eating out while on vacation, that will be a bigger spend for you.
 Love pampering?
 Then factor in the spa.
 Just remember, you likely won’t be able to do it all, so prioritizing is key.
 After all, the last thing you want to do is start your new marriage out in debt.

 Another fact to consider?
 Since 32 percent of couples pay for their own weddings, you’ll probably be simultaneously saving for your wedding, too.